Class DoublyLinkedList<E, R>

 Returns boolean

-The delete method returns a boolean value.
-It returns true if the value or node was successfully deleted from the doubly linked list, and false if the value or node was not found in the list.
+The delete method returns a boolean value - true if the element or node was successfully deleted from the doubly linked list, and false if the element or node was not found in the list.

 • Time Complexity: O(n) Space Complexity: O(1)